acrouzet/sidvis/README.txt

      digi like the 6581.
    * "auto" chooses based on the .SID header.

-set combined_waves=
-   * Must be either "w(eak)", "a(verage)", or "s(trong)".
-Lower-case only.
-   * The strength of the SID's combined waveforms.
-   * Weaker combined waves tend to have a thinner timbre.

 set filter_curve_6581=
   * Must be a number between 0 (light) and 1 (dark).
 Decimal settings must have a leading 0.